rapidsai/cudf/docs/source/10min.rst

 Append
 ~~~~~~~~~~~~~~~~~~~~~

 Appending values from another `Series` or array-like object. `Append` does not support `Series` with nulls.
-This can be done using the `concat` method.
+For handling null values, use the `concat` method.

 .. ipython:: python